Estimating a Directed Tree for Extremes: Proof of the Complexity of QTree

-\begin{proof} \CK{Since a root-directed spanning tree has at most one path between any pair of nodes $(j,i)$ we have for an edge $j\to i$ that $c^*_{ij}= c_{ij}$.
-Furthermore, as indicated at the beginning of Section~2.2 in the Paper, if for an observation $x$ the value at $j$ causes that at $i$, then $x_i = c^*_{ij} + x_j$.
-If $j$ does not cause $i$, then $x_i > c^*_{ij} + x_j$.
+\begin{proof} Since a root-directed spanning tree has at most one path between any pair of nodes $(j,i)$ we have for an edge $j\to i$ that $c^*_{ij}= c_{ij}$.
+Furthermore, as indicated at the beginning of Section~\ref{sec:intuition} in the Paper, if for an observation $x$ the value at $j$ drives that at $i$, then $x_i = c^*_{ij} + x_j$.
+If $j$ does not drive $i$, then $x_i > c^*_{ij} + x_j$.
 Rearranging motivates the estimator \eqref{eqn:c.ast.min} with properties as stated in \citep[Proposition~1]{GKL}.
-Equation \eqref{eqn:c.min.twice} follows from \citep[Lemma~1]{GKL}.}
+Equation \eqref{eqn:c.min.twice} follows from \citep[Lemma~1]{GKL}.

 Now we prove the complexity claim.
 Since there are $O(|V|^2)$ many edges, and for each edge we need $O(n)$ operations to compute the minimum in \eqref{eqn:c.ast.min}, the complexity is $O(|V|^2n)$.
 The number of observations needed, so that each edge is seen at least twice, is a variant of coupon-collecting \citep{boneh1997coupon,boneh1996general}, where each node must collect two coupons (parents) among its set of parents.
 Since the nodes are collecting the coupons simultaneously, by the union bound, the number of observations needed is at most $\log(|V|)$ times the number of observations needed for the node with highest degree to collect all of its coupons, which in turn is $O(|V|\log(|V|))$. \end{proof}